jklynch/mr-fitty/README.md

 ## Requirements

 MrFitty requires Python 3.8+.
-Required packages will be installed by pip.

 ## Installation

 Users should consider installing MrFitty in a [Python virtual environment](https://docs.python.org/3.6/library/venv.html).
 This is not necessary but it simplifies package management by separating the system Python from the users' Python environments.
-On systems without Python 3.8+ the [Anaconda](https://anaconda.org) Python distribution is a good choice.
-It can be installed without administrative privileges and supports virtual environments.
-In addition the Anaconda distribution includes pre-built packages which are less trouble to install in some cases, especially on Windows systems.
+On systems without Python 3.8+ the [Anaconda](https://anaconda.org) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
+Python distribution is a good choice.
+Either one can be installed without administrative privileges and supports virtual environments.

 ### Method 1 (not recommended!)
 If the standard Python 3.8+ distribution is available then MrFitty can be installed with pip: